South Carolina vs. Norfolk State Predictions & Picks - Women's NCAA Tournament First Round

 South Carolina Performance Insights

-- The Gamecocks average 81.4 points per game (seventh in college basketball) while allowing 51.1 per contest (fourth in college basketball).
-They have a +971 scoring differential overall and outscore opponents by 30.3 points per game.
+- In conference matchups, South Carolina tallies fewer points per contest (80.0) than its season average (81.4).

-- On offense, South Carolina is putting up 80 points per game this year in conference action.
-To compare, its overall average (81.4 points per game) is 1.4 PPG higher.
+- The Gamecocks are putting up 86.2 points per game at home.
+In road games, they are averaging 77.2 points per contest.

-- Offensively, the Gamecocks have played better at home this year, posting 86.2 points per game, compared to 77.2 per game when playing on the road.
+- Defensively, South Carolina has played better at home this year, giving up 47.5 points per game, compared to 54.2 when playing on the road.

+- The Gamecocks have been racking up 79.6 points per contest in their last 10 appearances, an average that's a little lower than the 81.4 they've scored over the course of the 2022-23 campaign.

 © 2023 Data Skrive.
 All rights reserved.